 - Handles necessary cellular network registration

-You can follow the getting started guide (README.md) to install in a few minutes the Breakout SDK onto your Arduino IDE.
-Then you can start sending and receiving Commands from the device.
+You can follow the getting started guide to install in a few minutes the Breakout SDK onto your Arduino IDE.
+Then you can start sending and receiving data from the device.

 Don't forget to join the Gitter channel for help, or email firstname.lastname@example.org.